Get access to everything we publish when you sign up for Outside+.

-As a hard-charging triathlete, you probably spend a big chunk of your time planning (and anticipating!) your next meal or snack.
+As a hard-charging triathlete, you probably spend a big chunk of your time planning (and anticipating!) your diet, including your next meal or snack.
 Having a food plan that is time-efficient and can healthfully satiate your appetite is key.
 This seven-day plan takes the guesswork out of mealtime and can help you happily eat your way to an ideal race weight.

 The Meal Plan